EmryMcGill/nginx-docker-stack/README.md

 ## Adding SSL
 To add SSL we will use certbot and letsencrypt.
 First make sure they are both installed, then run this command to get certs: `sudo certbot certonly --manual --preferred-challenges dns` then follow the instructions to get the certs.
 Since we used the --manual flag, we cannot do automatic cert renewal, so before the certs expire just run that command again to renew them.

+## starting the services
+Finally we can get our apps up and running.
+Inside the `reverse-proxy` folder run `docker compose up --build -d` to build and start all of the containers.

+## Some other useful docker commands
+- `docker compose down` : to stop and removes all containers (good if you changed the configuration like docker-compose file)
+- `docker compose up --build -d` : builds and starts all containers
+- `docker compose build <container name>` : forces a re-builds on a specific container
+- `docker-compose restart <conatiner name>` : to restart a container (good if you changed the app but not the configuration)